Wormhole restrictions from quantum energy inequalities: Wormhole Basics

-The work of Flamm \cite{flamm1916beitrage, flamm2015republication}, very early in the history of general relativity is cited as the first related to wormhole geometries.
-However, the first actual wormhole solution was constructed by Einstein and Rosen in 1935 \cite{Einstein:1935tc}.
-Their motivation was not to create a wormhole, but rather to construct a singularity-free particle model.
-They considered the isometric embedding of the equatorial section of the Schwarzschild solution to a $3$-dimensional Euclidean space with two flat sheets and the ``particle'' was represented as a bridge between these sheets.
-The Einstein-Rosen wormhole is not a traversable one as an observer inevitably ends up on the Schwarzschild curvature singularity.
+The work of Flamm~\cite{flamm1916beitrage, flamm2015republication} conducted very early in the history of general relativity is cited as the first related to wormhole geometries.
+However, the~first actual wormhole solution was constructed by Einstein and Rosen in 1935~\cite{Einstein:1935tc}.
+Their motivation was not to create a wormhole, but~rather to construct a singularity-free particle model.
+They considered the isometric embedding of the equatorial section of the Schwarzschild solution to a \mbox{three-dimensional} Euclidean space with two flat sheets, and the ``particle'' was represented as a bridge between these sheets.
+The~Einstein--Rosen wormhole is not a traversable one, as an observer inevitably ends up on the Schwarzschild curvature~singularity.

-Wheeler \cite{Wheeler:1955zz} presented the next contribution to the field.
-He wanted to study ``geons'', unstable solutions to the coupled Einstein--Maxwell field equations.
-In his work appears a notion of what we today call a wormhole: ``. . . a metric which on the whole is nearly flat except in two widely separated regions, where a double--connectedness comes into evidence . . . '' \cite{Wheeler:1955zz}.
+Wheeler~\cite{Wheeler:1955zz} presented the next contribution to the field.
+He wanted to study ``geons'', which are unstable solutions to the coupled Einstein--Maxwell field equations.
+In~his work appears a notion of what we today call a wormhole: ``\ldots a metric which on the whole is nearly flat except in two widely separated regions, where a double-connectedness comes into evidence \ldots'' \cite{Wheeler:1955zz}.

 The Kerr solution of the vacuum Einstein equation provides a different wormhole-like scenario.
-The solution was discovered in 1963 and it generally describes a rotating black hole with mass $M$ and angular momentum $M$.
-The case of $a=L/M<M$ is what's considered that it described a physical black hole.
-However, the maximally extended solution with $a>M$ possesses no horizon \cite{Visser:1995cc}.
-Instead it has a naked (ring) singularity between two connected asymptotically flat regions.
+The~solution was discovered in 1963, and it generally describes a rotating black hole with mass $M$ and angular momentum $L$.
+The~case of $a=L/M<M$ is what is considered to describe a physical black hole.
+However, the~maximally extended solution with $a>M$ possesses no horizon~\cite{Visser:1995cc}.
+Instead, it has a naked (ring) singularity between two connected asymptotically flat~regions.

-An important breakthrough in the field came with the work of Morris, Thorne, and Yurtsever \cite{Morris:1988tu}.
+An important breakthrough in the field came with the work of Morris, Thorne, and~Yurtsever~\cite{Morris:1988tu}.
 They provided a mechanism to keep the wormhole traversable and showed how it can be used as a time machine.
-This will be discussed in detail in Sec.~\ref{sub:time}.
+This will be discussed in detail in Section~\ref{sub:time}.